NightMirror21/WhitelistByTime/README.md

 | /whitelist time set/add/remove [nickname] [time] | whitelistbytime.time    |
 | /whitelist reload                                | whitelistbytime.reload  |
 | /whitelist getall                                | whitelistbytime.getall  |

 Note:
-- [nickname] - this argument is required
+- [nickname] - this argument is required.
 - (time) - The duration for which the player will be added to the whitelist.\
   Example: 2d 3h 10m.\
   Leave this value empty if you want to add the player permanently.

 ## Placeholders:
-All output can be configured in the config
+All output can be configured in the config.

-*%wlbytime_in_whitelist%* - In whitelist or not\
+*%wlbytime_in_whitelist%* - In whitelist or not.\
-*%wlbytime_time_left%* - How much is left in whitelist
+*%wlbytime_time_left%* - How much is left in whitelist.

+## FAQ
+1. *Why does the plugin weigh so much?*\
+   Because it contains libraries such as omrlite (database), caffein (cache), bstats (metrics).
+2. *I have a problem/idea where should I write?*\
+   Create an issue in this repository and describe it in detail.
+I would be happy to get any feedback!
+3. *Will there be bungee\velocity support?*\
+   Yes, it will, as soon as I learn how to use their api.